trifork/erjang/README.md

 ## Building

 You should be able to do `ant jar`.
-You need Perl
+You need Perl version 5.10 or later, or you'll be unable to build the interpreter.

 ## Running